Assets acquired while married are divided equally

 - How the couple will dispose of the marital home

-To increase the likelihood a marriage contract or cohabitation agreement will be binding and enforceable, both partners should sign the agreement in front of a witness.
+Both partners should sign the agreement in front of a witness.

-Also, both partners should get independent legal advice from different lawyers and exchange financial information before signing a marriage contract or cohabitation agreement.
+Also, both partners should get independent advice from different lawyers and exchange financial information before signing a marriage contract or cohabitation agreement.

 If you separate and either partner challenges the contract, you’ll have to go to court and ask a judge to decide whether to enforce the terms of the contract.